keyboardio/Kaleidoscope/docs/codebase/glossary.md

 An ordered list of all the currently-active layers, in the order they should be evaluated when figuring out what a key does.

-### Override Layer
+### Live keys

-A special layer that’s always active and evaluated before checking keys in the “Active layer stack”
+A representation of the current state of the keyboard's keys, where non-transparent entries indicate keys that are active (logically—usually, but not necessarily, physically held).
+Represented in the code by the `LiveKeys` type (and the `live_keys` object).

 ## Keyswitch state